Asabeneh/30-Days-Of-React/08_Day_States/08_states.md

 ReactDOM.render(<App />, rootElement)
 ```

-I believe now you have a very good understanding of state.
+I believe that now you have a very good understanding of state.
 After this, we will use state in other sections too because state and props is the core of a react application.

 ## Exercises

-### Exercise: Level 1
+### Exercises: Level 1

 1. What was your state today?
 Are you happy?
 I hope so.
 If you manage to make it this far you should be happy.
 2. What is state in React ?